chaosblade-io/chaosblade/blade-ai/src/chaos_agent/knowledge/kubectl-recipes.md

 Inside the debug pod, host paths live under `/host/...` — e.g. inspect host disk usage with `chroot /host df -h /var/lib/kubelet`.

+A debug pod used for HOST MUTATION must be created with `--profile=sysadmin` — e.g.
+`kubectl debug node/<node> --profile=sysadmin --image=<cluster-image> -- sleep 3600`.
+Use an image already verified as pullable in the current cluster; do not assume a public image is reachable.

 When done, clean up:
 `kubectl delete pod <debug-pod-name> -n <ns>`.
 The debug pod name typically starts with the target node/pod name and ends with `-debug`.